 The Global Health Technologies Coalition advocates for accelerated development of health solutions for poor countries

 Health technologies have the potential to save millions of lives each year.
-More than six million people die annually from HIV/AIDS, malaria, and tuberculosis, and another one billion are devastated by “neglected” tropical diseases.
+Millions of people die annually from HIV/AIDS, malaria, and tuberculosis, and an estimated one billion are devastated by neglected tropical diseases.
 The world urgently needs new vaccines, drugs, microbicides, and diagnostic tests to slow these global threats and tackle many other pressing health needs.

-However, insufficient funds for research and development, regulatory challenges in approving new technologies, and the perceived lack of a market for such products by private industry can hinder the development of new health solutions for the developing world.
+However, insufficient funds for research and development (R&D), regulatory challenges in approving new technologies, and a perceived lack of a market for such products by private industry can hinder the development of new health solutions for the developing world.

 Influence through collaboration

-The coalition convenes and coordinates an active constituency composed of members of the global health community to increase awareness and leadership among US decision-makers about the need for policies and resources to accelerate development and delivery of global health technologies.
+The coalition convenes and coordinates an active constituency to increase awareness and leadership among US decision-makers about effective policies and sufficient resources to accelerate development and delivery of global health technologies.
 The GHTC does not advocate for any specific diseases or devices, but rather for policies and funding that advance the goals of global health research and development more broadly.

 The coalition works to: